infosecfolks/vulnerable_collegeportal_api/README.md

 Verify the installation<br>
 **#docker-compose --version**

+> [!NOTE]
+> If you have docker and docker-compose, already skip the above steps and follow this below steps

 ## Steps to run vulnerable ecommerce as docker container

-After installing docker, now navigate to the cloned directory which is "vulnerable_ecommerce_app" and execute following docker commands <br> to deploy and launch vulnerable ecommerce application
+After installing docker, now navigate to the cloned directory which is "vulnerable_collegeportal_api" and execute following docker commands <br> to deploy and launch vulnerable college portal API

-This command build and run both the containers and intialize database - One single command make everything setupe in background and api will be available on 9090 port for testing <br>
+This command build and run both the containers and intialize database - One single command makes everything setup in background and api will be available on 9090 port for testing <br>
 **#docker-compose up --build -d**